htlin222/garden/content/Pathology pathogenesis esophageal cancer.md

 ---
 title: Pathology pathogenesis esophageal cancer
 ---
-# Pathology pathogenesis esophageal cancer
+sis esophageal cancer
-## Squamous cell carcinoma
+s cell carcinoma
 Squamous cell carcinomas (SCCs) are usually located in the proximal or mid third of the esophagus.

 Submucosal invasion at an early stage is common.